Why do people put their business for sale?

 Just as we as homeowners sometimes move from one perfectly good house to another, there is nothing at all wrong with the first house; we just decide to move to another one.
 Sometimes we change jobs, change locations, change wives, change husbands, things just change as we go through life.
 Sometimes the change results in a need to sell a perfectly functioning business that has been providing for the owners, just as it is supposed to, but the owner wants or needs to sell the business.

-Let’s take a closer look at these owner wants or needs.
+Let’s take a closer look at these owners wants or needs.

 When I was starting out in business brokerage some 10 years ago, burnout was the top reason individuals decided to sell their business.
 And it’s still the top reason.